LOS Channel

 To use this parameter, select the Specify atmospheric parameters checkbox.

-Select this check box to perform two-way propagation between source and destination.
-Otherwise, the unit performs one-way propagation from source to destination.
+Select this option to perform two-way propagation between the source and destination.
+Otherwise, the block performs one-way propagation from the source to the destination.

 Dependencies